MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Simulation

 The outcome $Y$ was generated using the following equation:

-where $M_1$ denote the RA of the first taxon, $(\beta_0,\beta_1,\beta_2,\beta_3,\beta_4)=(-1.73,35,2,4.55,1)$ and $\epsilon$ follows the standard normal distribution.
-Notice that there is only one taxon (i.e., the first taxon) mediating the effect $X$ on $Y$ under this model.
-In the data analysis step of the simulation, MedZIM analyzed each taxon as a mediator one by one whereas CCMM employed $\ell_1$ regularization to handle high dimensionality.
-When analyzing a taxon that did not have any zeros, MedZIM used equation (\ref{ge:1}) for the model of $Y$ and assumed $\beta_2=\beta_4=0$.
+where $M_1$ and $M_2$ denote the RA of the first taxon and the second taxon respectively, $(\beta_0,\beta_{11},\beta_{12}, \beta_2,\beta_3,\beta_4,\beta_5)=(4,90,10,2,1,1,1)$ and $\epsilon$ follows the standard normal distribution.
+In the data analysis step of the simulation, MarZIC analyzed each taxon as a mediator one by one whereas CCMM employed $\ell_1$ regularization to handle high dimensionality.
+For analyzing a taxon without any zeros, MarZIC used the model for data without zeros as described in Section \ref{sc:modelNo0}.

+Notice that the data generation model (\ref{scenario4Y}) involves both $M_1$ and $M_2$.
+The relationships between $X$ and $\mu_1^*$ and $\mu_2^*$ are different from the data analysis model (\ref{ge:21}), so this simulation can also demonstrate the robustness of MarZIC with respect to model mis-specification to some extent.
+Under the data generation model (\ref{scenario4Y}), $Y$ has marginal associations with all taxa, but only the first two taxa marginally mediate the effect of $X$ on $Y$ because only their marginal mean values $\mu_1^*$ and $\mu_2^*$ depend on $X$ conditional on their presence.
+The indicator variable for the first taxon $1_{(M_1>0)}$ also has a mediation effect because the probability of its presence depends on $X$ since $\Delta=\text{expit}{(-3X)}$ for the simulated data.
+In summary, NIE$_1$ should be significant for $M_1$ and $M_2$, and NIE$_2$ should be significant for $M_1$ in the analysis results of this simulation.

 Three indices were used to evaluate the model performance: Recall, Precision and F1 which were calculated as follows: